 Are you sold on encouraging independent play yet?

 Independent play is a valuable skill that allows children to develop their creativity, problem-solving abilities, and self-confidence.
-By creating an inspiring environment, allowing unstructured time, modeling independent play, and providing open-ended toys, you can nurture your child’s independence and encourage them to explore the world through their own imagination.
+By creating an inspiring environment, allowing unstructured time, modelling independent play, and providing open-ended toys, you can nurture your child’s independence and encourage them to explore the world through their own imagination.
 Remember, every child is unique, so be patient and supportive as they develop their independent play skills.